How to Use Adjust Bids by Placement on Amazon PPC (2019 Update)

 But, there’s also value in Rest-of-Search and Product Page placements.
 This value can be found in capturing the attention of “grazers.”

-Two Types of Amazon Shoppers
+Who Are The Two Types of Amazon Shoppers?

-How to Use Adjust Bids by Placement
+How Do I Best Use Adjust Bids by Placement?

 So, how do you actually use this feature?